 - 1. Participate in all in-class, mentoring or online discussions.
 In evaluating class participation, consideration will be given to (1) attendance, (2) class participation, (3) reading accountability, and (4) punctuality. - 2.
 Read the assigned textbooks and participate in discussions as assigned.
-You will read and discuss the book The Disciple Maker's Handbook with your NOBTS approved mentor.
-You will select and lead a disciple-making group for 10 weeks using the book The Bookends of the Christian Life. - 3.
-Students will select a mentee or micro-group (2-4 people) from a church ministry context to encourage them in establishing basic core Christian beliefs that will lead them to consistent spiritual growth using the assigned book, The Bookends of the Christian Life.
+You will read and discuss the book The Disciple Maker's Handbook with your professor.
+You will select and lead a disciple-making group for 10 weeks using the book The Bookends of the Christian Life.
+Students do have the option to use another curriculum, if approved by the professor. - 3.
+Students will select a mentee or micro-group (2-5 people) from a church ministry context to encourage them in establishing basic core Christian beliefs that will lead them to consistent spiritual growth using the assigned book, The Bookends of the Christian Life.
 Students will guide the mentee(s) weekly through a study of these core beliefs outside the in-class or online discussions.
 The mentee(s) should be a "Timothy" that the student can invest in over the course of 10 weeks.
 Characteristics include: new or young believer, same gender, motivated, available, faithful, reliable and teachable.